-CREATING GREAT WEALTH TO CHILE THROUGH PROPERTY RIGHTS IN MINING
+CREATING WEALTH THROUGH PROPERTY RIGHTS IN MINING

 [en Español] [in Russian]